Alanlande/Thread_safe_malloc/README.md

 In this project, I implemented two different thread-safe versions (i.e. safe for concurrent access by different threads of a process) of the malloc() and free() functions.
 Both of the thread-safe malloc and free functions use the best fit allocation policy.

+I implemented a doubly linked freeList to maintain the free memory.
+The freeList contains a list of blocks(having the information of free memory that can be alloced for use) sorted by the pyisical address.

 - In version 1 of the thread-safe malloc/free functions, I used lock-based synchronization to prevent race conditions that would lead to incorrect results.
 These functions are to be named:
 ```sh
      //Thread Safe malloc/free: locking version
      void *ts_malloc_lock(size_t size);
      void ts_free_lock(void *ptr);
 ```
+To provide necessary synchronization for the locking version, I used support from the pthread library and used synchronization primitives (e.g. pthread_mutex_t, etc.).

 - In version 2 of the thread-safe malloc/free functions, I did not use locks, with one exception.
 Because the sbrk function is not thread-safe, I acquired a lock immediately before calling sbrk and release a lock immediately after calling sbrk.
 These functions are to be named:
 ```sh